thinker-kim/data-storytelling-tutorial/README.md

 ## Overview

-This two-day, hands-on workshop helps participants create clear and compelling data-driven stories.
+~~This two-day, hands-on workshop~~ helps participants create clear and compelling data-driven stories.
 Using climate data (e.g., temperature trends), the workshop guides learners from raw datasets to meaningful narratives and Streamlit-based interactive visualizations.
 Participants learn how to move beyond simple charts and craft stories that effectively convey change, context, and significance.

 <br>

-## Workshop Structure
+## Tutorial Structure

 <table>
 <tr>